-^May be taken in Junior or Senior year \See Course Descriptions for CTE CoursesGraduation Requirements include a specified number of electives for each type of diploma.
+^May be taken in Junior or Senior year

+See Course Descriptions for CTE Courses

+Graduation Requirements include a specified number of electives for each type of diploma.
 Consult a school counselor to make sure the schedule fulfills elective requirements for graduation.
-High acheel elective are multiple in a number of facilities (servers)

-school elective courses are available in a number of facilities/venues, including the Northern Neck Technical Center, and the Governor's STEM Academy, in Warsaw.
+High school elective courses are available in a number of facilities/venues, including the Northern Neck Technical Center, and the Governor's STEM Academy, in Warsaw.
 Read sections in this booklet for more information on the electives at each site.